chongchonghe/PhotonEscape/README.md

 4. Run the test in this folder: `python test.py`

-5. To use this module in your script, add the `./src` folder to `PYTHONPATH` by `export PYTHONPATH=$PYTHONPATH:PATH-TO-THIS-REPO/src`.
+5. To use this module in your script.
+Then, add the `./src` folder to `PYTHONPATH` by `export PYTHONPATH=$PYTHONPATH:PATH-TO-THIS-REPO/src`.
 Then, you can write script like in test.py.
-Or, I have written a script `loop_fred_sims.py` to post process Fred's simulation.
+Or, use the script I wrote, `loop_fred_sims.py`, to fast-process Fred's simulation.
 Run `python loop_fred_sims.py -h` for help message.
+The general routine is to do `python loop_fred_sims.py process path-to-sim-data` followed by `python loop_fred_sims.py fesc path-to-sim-data`.
+You can copy loop_fred_sims.py to your folder and do your own tweaking.

+6. Note: you need to copy pymses_field_descrs.py to your working folder in order to let Pymses read the right fields.

 ## About the fields